Warning

 12.1 IMAS review

 ISO undertakes a formal review of all of its standards on a three to five-year basis.
 This is to ensure that the standards are still relevant, accurate, achievable and appropriate.
-IMAS are subject to a similar formal review process, however, due to the dynamic development and hazardous nature of mine action, IMAS are formally reviewed on a five-year basis.
-This does not preclude essential amendments being made within that period for reasons of operational safety or efficiency.
-To initiate substantial amendment to an IMAS or the consideration of a new IMAS, the justification template in Annex C, which is also available on the IMAS website, should be completed and submitted.
-A minimum of 25% of the Review Board’s members are required to support the proposal before the issue will be taken further 8.
+IMAS, Technical Notes for Mine Action (TNMA) and Test and Evaluation Protocols (T&EPs), hereinafter referred to as IMAS document, are formally reviewed on a five-year basis.
+This does not preclude essential amendments or withdrawals being made within that period for reasons of operational safety or efficiency.
+To initiate a substantial amendment to an IMAS document, the development of a new IMAS document, or the recommendation to withdraw and existing IMAS document, the justification template in Annex C7 should be completed and submitted to the RB.
+A minimum of 25% of the IMAS RB’s members are required to support the proposal before the issue will be taken further[1].

 12.3 IMAS Steering Group

-The IMAS Steering Group provides executive direction to the IMAS Review Board.
-It provides strategic direction and policy guidance when reviewing and approving the IMAS workplan; ensuring that rules of procedure are followed; and that the composition of the Review Board remains appropriate and representative.
-The IMAS Steering Group consists of the following members:
+The IMAS Steering Group (SG) provides executive direction to the IMAS RB.
+It provides strategic direction and policy guidance when reviewing and approving the IMAS RB workplan; ensuring that rules of procedure are followed; and that the composition of the RB remains appropriate and representative.
+The IMAS SG consists of the following members:

 1 x GICHD Representative (permanent)